Bobholamovic/CDLab-PP/README.md

 # Change Detection Laboratory

+*Note: This project is currently under development, and no stable version has yet been released.*

 Developing and benchmarking deep learning-based remote sensing change detection methods using [PaddlePaddle](https://www.paddlepaddle.org.cn/).

 *CDLab also has a [PyTorch version](https://github.com/Bobholamovic/CDLab).
 Currently, this repo contains more model implementations, dataset interfaces, and configuration files.*